-Dahlan Bin Abdul Ghani and Irfan Hafizi Bin Ab Latiff Department of Creative Multimedia, Malaysian Institute of Information Technology, University Kuala Lumpur, 1016 Jalan Sultan Ismail, 50200 Kuala Lumpur, Malaysia dahlan@unikl.edu.my
+Dahlan Bin Abdul Ghani, Irfan Hafizi Bin Ab Latiff and Luqman Zulhilmi Bin Abdul 'Alim Malaysian Institute of Information Technology, University Kuala Lumpur, 1016 Jalan Sultan Ismail, 50200 Kuala Lumpur, Malaysia Faculty of Media Creative, Limkokwing University, Inovasi 1-1, Jalan Teknokrat 1/1, Cyberjaya, L63000 Cyberjaya, Selangor, Malaysia

-Abstract: Malaysian children and teenagers or what we call the younger generations, lately have been exposed and flooded by the huge and vast market of 2 and 3D games.
-Though, within the huge market and selection of all kinds of variety and genre of games, <1% of those games are locally developed games.
+Abstract: Malaysian children and teenagers or what we call the younger generations, lately have been exposed and flooded by the huge and vast market of 2D and 3D games.
+Though within the huge market and selection of all kinds of variety and genre of games, <1% of those games are locally developed games.
 Lately with the rises of local 3D animation industry, it's not far fetch to raise the awareness of developing 3D games scene in Malaysia.
 The focus of this research is to look into the development of 3D games that includes the usage of Malaysian culture iconic visual styles such as backgrounds, lifestyles, scenery, common everyday objects, character archetypes and narrative (storytelling).
 Also, to includes local real-world situation as a situation and the mission of the games itself.
 Therefore, we hope that this research will benefit the younger generation by highlighting the meaning and importance of Malaysian culture.

-Key words: Real-world, character archetypes, scenery, 3D animation, iconic visual styles, culture
+Key words: Real-world, character archetypes, scenery, 3D animation, Iconic visual styles, culture